St. Paul’s Episcopal Cathedral

 Richard Upjohn, 1851 & Robert W. Gibson, 1890

-Photography and filming permitted.
-Tripod permitted.
+Photography permitted.
+Filming is not permitted.

 Restrooms available.